GrogDeFrog/update-dns-records/README.md

 # Instructions
-There is a list of DNS records in `active-records.json`.
-The script, `update-dns-records`, matches the details within that to records wtithin Cloudflare and then pushes the server's IP to those records.
+The script, `update-dns-records`, matches the records in `active-records.json` to the records within the zone sharing that name in Cloudflare and then pushes the server's IP to those records.

 I am tired.
 I will make this more verbose later when I can.